University: Return of donor’s money ‘never’ about abortion

 According to the emails provided by the university, Culverhouse wrote that the school’s president was “unprepared” to deal with a gift of his size and repeatedly referred to the head of the law school Mark Brandon as a “small town, insecure dean” frightened by the “outside world.”

-The May 25 email from St. John that appears to call for a full refund followed at least a week of heated back-and-forth exchanges between Culverhouse and university officials over the administration of the law school, including disagreements over the number of admitted students, his ability to freely sit in on classes, his wish to fire 10 law school professor and the finalists selected for a constitutional law professorship he endowed.
+The May 25 email from St. John that appears to call for a full refund followed at least a week of heated back-and-forth exchanges between Culverhouse and university officials over the administration of the law school, including disagreements over the number of admitted students, his ability to freely sit in on classes, his wish to fire 10 law school professors and the finalists selected for a constitutional law professorship he endowed.